Cslic0108/Google-DA-Case-Study-Cyclistic/README.md

 ### 2.1 Data source:

 The dataset used for this analysis is the historical trip data provided by Cyclistic.
-The data is made available by Motivate International Inc. under this agreement [Links]( https://divvybikes.com/data-license-agreement.)\
+The data is made available by Motivate International Inc. under this agreement.
+[Links]( https://divvybikes.com/data-license-agreement.)\
 The data is hosted on a secure AWS S3 bucket as the links below.\
 [Datasets](https://divvy-tripdata.s3.amazonaws.com/index.html)